CognitiveVR/cvr-sdk-unity/readme.md

-The cognitiveVR SDK for Unity
+The Cognitive3D SDK for Unity
 =========
 Welcome!
-This SDK allows you to integrate your Unity games with cognitiveVR, which provides analytics and insights about your Unity project.
-In addition, cognitiveVR empowers you with the ability to take actions that will improve users' engagement with your experience.
+This SDK allows you to integrate your Unity games with Cognitive3D, which provides analytics and insights about your Unity project.
+In addition, Cognitive3D empowers you with the ability to take actions that will improve users' engagement with your experience.

 **This plugin requires Unity 5.6.3p2 or newer**